eagles-project/mam4xx/.github/pnnl-ci/README.md

 ### `ci.sh`
 Used to build and test mam4xx in CI using HAERO installed in project share.

+Similar to the `rebuild-haero.sh` script, since we are building in CI, SSH submodules will not suffice.
+As such this scripts clones the validation repo manually after applying a perl script on the `.gitmodules` file.

+### `rebuild-haero.sh`
+Used to re-configure HAERO in project share, along with configuring permissions so other users can configure with shared installation.

 Since we are installing in GitLab pipelines, this script uses the variable `CI_HTTPS_INSTALL` in order to force the `build-haero.sh` script to clone submodules using HTTPS instead of SSH.

 It does this by manually find and replacing the `.gitmodules` files in each repository where relevant with `https://.../` instead of `git@...:`.

-### `rebuild-haero.sh`
-Used to re-configure HAERO in project share, along with configuring permissions so other users can configure with shared installation.